Tim Wheeler

-Timothy James Arthur Wheeler (born 4 January 1977) is a Northern Irish singer, songwriter, and musician for the alternative rock band Ash.
+Timothy James Arthur Wheeler (born 4 January 1977) is a Northern Irish singer, songwriter and musician.
+He is the lead vocalist and guitarist of the alternative rock band Ash.
 He has written nearly all of Ash's notable works, such as "Oh Yeah", "Shining Light", "Girl from Mars", "Kung Fu", and "Goldfinger".
 In November 2014, he released his debut solo album Lost Domain.

 Early life

 Timothy James Arthur Wheeler was born in Downpatrick on 4 January 1977, the son of Rosalind E. M. (née Dickson), the daughter of a Northern Bank manager, and George Bomfforde Wheeler (1932–2011), a solicitor and later judge.
 He is a great-great-grandson of Rev. George Bomfforde Wheeler, who was editor of The Irish Times from 1859 to 1877.
 He attended Down High School with his fellow band members Mark Hamilton and Rick McMurray.

 Music career

 Ash

 Wheeler won the Ivor Novello Award for Best Contemporary Pop Song in 2001 for "Shining Light".